Emilce Cuda

-Emilce Cuda is an Argentine theologian, university professor, and Roman Curia official.
+Emilce Cuda (born 26 December 1965) is an Argentine Catholic theologian, university professor, and Roman Curia official.

 Dubbed "the woman who knows how to read Pope Francis", she became known for interpreting the teachings of Pope Francis through the Argentine Theology of the People, political philosophers, and her own native exposure to Pope Francis’ cultural milieu.
 Under Pope Leo XIV she has continued to play a role in articulating the theological and social themes of the Latin American Church within the Holy See.

 She is the first Argentine laywoman to receive a pontifical Doctor of Sacred Theology degree in moral theology and the first woman to hold an executive position in the Pontifical Commission for Latin America, a position she continues to occupy under Leo XIV.

 Education

 She earned her Bachelor of Sacred Theology (1990), Licentiate of Sacred Theology (2005) and Doctor of Sacred Theology (2010) from the Pontificia Universidad Católica Argentina (UCA).
 Her STD diploma was signed by UCA Grand Chancellor / Archbishop of Buenos Aires Jorge Mario Bergoglio (later Pope Francis), and UCA Rector Víctor Manuel Fernández, now a cardinal and Prefect of the Dicastery for the Doctrine of the Faith of the Roman Curia.

 She undertook philosophical studies at the Universidad de Buenos Aires, UBA from 1984-1990 and postgraduate political science at Northwestern University in 2011.

 She received an MBA (2002) from the Universidad de Ciencias Empresariales y Sociales.

-On December 14, 2022, the National University of Rosario conferred on her the degree of Doctor of Humane Letters, in honoris causa.
+On 14 December 2022, the National University of Rosario conferred on her the degree of Doctor of Humane Letters, in honoris causa.
 Pope Francis sent a hand-written letter of thanks to the university for the recognition as "a deserved distinction for the academic, intellectual and personal merits of Emilce (Cuda), a tireless fighter for social justice, peace, decent work and the beauty of creation, especially in Latin America".

-On May 9, 2023, Loyola University Chicago conferred on her the honorary degree of Doctor of Humane Letters, honoris causa "in recognition of her distinguished career and scholarship, commitment to social justice, and service on behalf of the poor and marginalized."
+On 9 May 2023, Loyola University Chicago conferred on her the honorary degree of Doctor of Humane Letters, honoris causa "in recognition of her distinguished career and scholarship, commitment to social justice, and service on behalf of the poor and marginalized."